 Use Metro's Find a Recycler web site to find where to recycle items not accepted in the curbside recycling program and organizations that take materials for reuse.
-You can also contact Metro Recycling Assistance at 503-234-3000 or by email at firstname.lastname@example.org.
-Download a printable list of recycling, reuse, and waste prevention links below.
+If you have a specific question about recycling, hazardous waste disposal or waste prevention you can use this link to email a Metro recycling expert or call Metro at 503-234-3000.

 Recycling is great, but reducing your waste in the first place is an even better way to put the lid on your trash and conserve resources.
 Read on to find waste prevention, recycling, and reuse options.